-- Dump out salt water, rinse cabbage well with fresh water, then drain very well.
+- Dump out salt water, rinse cabbage well with fresh water and dry in a salad spinner.
 If you leave too much water, the kimchi “sauce” will be weak.

 - Wear gloves!
 The this is spicy and you don’t want to mix this with bare hands then rub your eyes.

 - Add everything but the cabbage to a bowl and mix very well with your hands.

 - Take this mixture and add it to the cabbage bowl and mix well. make sure each leaf is coated.